Industrial robot: Types and features

 There are six types of industrial robots.

 Articulated robots

 Articulated robots are the most common industrial robots.
 They look like a human arm, which is why they are also called robotic arm or manipulator arm.
 Their articulations with several degrees of freedom allow the articulated arms a wide range of movements.

 Autonomous robot

 An autonomous robot is a robot that acts without recourse to human control.
-The first autonomous robots environment were known as Elmer and Elsie, which were constructed in the late 1940s by W. Grey Walter.
-They were the first robots in history that were programmed to "think" the way biological brains do and meant to have free will.
+The first autonomous robots were known as Elmer and Elsie and constructed in the late 1940s by W. Grey Walter.
+They were the first robots that were programmed to "think" the way biological brains do, intended to have free will.
 Elmer and Elsie were often labeled as tortoises because of how they were shaped and the manner in which they moved.
 They were capable of phototaxis which is the movement that occurs in response to light stimulus.

 Cartesian coordinate robots

 Cartesian robots, also called rectilinear, gantry robots, and x-y-z robots have three prismatic joints for the movement of the tool and three rotary joints for its orientation in space.

 To be able to move and orient the effector organ in all directions, such a robot needs 6 axes (or degrees of freedom).
 In a 2-dimensional environment, three axes are sufficient, two for displacement and one for orientation.